vikasberad/vikasberad.github.io/_pages/about.md

 These results highlight the transformative potential of deep learning models for healthcare analytics, setting a new benchmark for predictive modeling in clinical informatics.

 ![EHR Collection](/images/Accuracy.png)
+**fig 8: Source: Rajkomar et al., 2025, "Scalable and Accurate Deep Learning for Electronic Health Records"*
-*Source: Rajkomar et al., 2025, "Scalable and Accurate Deep Learning for Electronic Health Records"*
+Source: Rajkomar et al., 2025, "Scalable and Accurate Deep Learning for Electronic Health Records"*

 ## Baseline Models